bitrise-io/devcenter/_articles/builds/sensitive-input-field.md

 1. Click the `Select Secret Variable` button below the input field which is marked with the yellow `SENSITIVE` label.
 2. In the `Insert variable` pop-up, browse the `Choose Secret Env Var` list or create a new secret env var (add the key and the value) in the `Create New Secret Env Var` section.

-   **IMPORTANT**: The `Expose for Pull Requests?` toggle under the `Value` field is by default disabled and cannot be enabled with public apps to **protect the secrets of your public app in the case of pull requests**.
+   {% include message_box.html type="important" title=" 'Expose for pull request?\` toggle" content=" This toggle under the `Value` field is by default disabled and cannot be enabled with public apps to **protect the secrets of your public app in the case of pull requests**. "%}
 3. Hit `Add`.

    The new secret env var will be available in the `Choose Secret Env Var` list or under the `Secrets` tab for your app.